 - moderates soil temperature and reduces weeds when used as a mulch

-- It saves water by helping the soil hold moisture and reduce water runoff.
+- save water by helping the soil hold moisture and reduce water runoff

-- It reduces the need for commercial soil conditioners and fertilizers.
+- reduces the need for commercial soil conditioners and fertilizers

-Or make your own.
 It doesn’t have to be fancy.
 You aren’t going to live in it or even sit and stare at it, it doesn’t need to be the Taj Mahal.
-Use whatever you can!
-An old bin, pallets or even milk crates will do to knock up something functional but low budget.
+Use whatever you can - old bin, pallets or even milk crates will do, just knock up something functional but low budget.
 In fact, we suggest recycling materials to make something one of a kind and a bit special!

 Say hello to your new pet called ‘compost’